OXYDATING WINES

 AOP Rivesaltes hors d’âge 1998

-Old interplanted vines (Grenache gris and noir, Carignan, Macabeu and others)
+Grapes: Old interplanted vines (Grenache gris and noir, Carignan, Macabeu and others)

 Soil: Clay and sand, Canet-en-Roussillon, close to the Mediterranean